 Local Development Plan 3 (LDP3)

-We have started preparing a new Local Development plan for our area – South Lanarkshire Local Development Plan (LDP3) – which will replace LDP2 when adopted.
-Together with National Planning Framework 4 it will form the statutory development plan for South Lanarkshire.
+Preparation of the council’s next Local Development plan for our area – South Lanarkshire Local Development Plan (LDP3) – is progressing.
+It will replace the existing LDP2 when adopted.
 It will set out the planning policies and proposals for the use and development of land for the next 10 years.
+Together with National Planning Framework 4, it will form the statutory development plan for South Lanarkshire.

 Evidence Report